 In 1891, 50-year-old Thomas was recorded as a general labourer.
 He was living at 3 King’s Court in Hull, East Yorkshire, with his wife, 7 children and his brother-in-law.

-Thomas passed away on 23rd July 1896 in Hull, East Yorkshire.
+Thomas passed away on 23rd July 1896 in Hull, East Yorkshire at the age of 55 and a half years old.
 According to the burial records at Northern Cemetery, Thomas died as a result of Diabetes.
-He was buried on 26th July 1896 in Hedon Road Cemetery, Hull.
+He was buried on 26th July 1896 (3 days after his death), in Hedon Road Cemetery, Hull.
 I am yet to visit the cemetery, so I do not know if there is a gravestone or not.

 Sadly there are no known family stories that include Thomas and there are also no family members alive who could potentially know anything about him.
 Despite this, we as a family should be very thankful for his life and the keeping of the Beacock name, because, without him, I would not be a Beacock.